-Article III Membership
+Article III- Membership

-Section I All students in good standing of the Los Angeles County College of Nursing and Allied Health, School of Nursing, shall be members of the A.S.B.

-Section II The Dean, School of Nursing shall act in an advisory capacity.

-Section III At least two faculty members shall be selected as co-advisors, by the Dean, School of Nursing, with the approval of the A.S.B.
-Council.

-Section IV Qualifications for Council, Class or Organization/Club Officers.
+- Section I. All students in good standing of the Los Angeles County College of Nursing and Allied Health, School of Nursing, shall be members of the A.S.B. - Section II.
+The Dean Administrative and Student Services shall act in an advisory capacity. - Section III.
+At least two faculty members shall be selected as co-advisors, by the Dean, School of Nursing, with the approval of the A.S.B.
+Council. - Section IV.
+Qualifications for Council, Class or Organization/Club Officers:

-A. In order to hold and retain office in this organization, students must demonstrate satisfactory performance in all aspects of the program and carry a minimum 2.5 cumulative grade point average (G.P.A.) in ALL Associate Degree of Nursing requirements, without any failures in previous nursing courses or sections.
-All theory and clinical courses must be completed at the end of each semester.

-- B. In order to hold and retain office in this organization, students must be in good standing and free of any conduct warnings. - C. In order to hold and retain office in this organization, students must be enrolled in expected curriculum for that semester.
+- A. In order to hold and retain office in this organization, students must demonstrate satisfactory performance in all aspects of the program and carry a minimum of a 2.5 cumulative G.P.A. in ALL Associate Degree of Nursing and G.E. courses taken concurrently, without any failures in previous nursing courses or sections.
+All theory and clinical courses must be completed at the end of each semester. - B. In order to hold and retain office in this organization, students must be in good standing and free of any Academic Honesty and Professional Conduct warnings. - C. In order to hold and retain office in this organization, students must be enrolled in expected curriculum for that semester.